areebbashir/Flipkat-product-categorisation/README.md

 | ------------- | ------------- | -------------|-------------|
 | Log Loss  | 0.086  | 0.224 | 0.074 |
 | F-1 Score  |  0.98 | 0.93  | 0.98 |

+Wee see tha the predictions using Count Vectorizer is better in comparison with TF-IDF vectorizer.
+This is because CountVectorizer only counts the number of times a word appears in the document which results in biasing in favour of most frequent words.
+This ends up in ignoring rare words which could have helped is in processing our data more efficiently.
+But TfidfVectorizer considers overall document weightage of a word.
+It helps us in dealing with most frequent words.
+Using it we can penalize them.
+TfidfVectorizer weights the word counts by a measure of how often they appear in the documents.
+So the most frequent words that may occur in `description` are given equal weights to the rare words in Count Vectorizer.
+So the most frequent words determine the accuracy of the models.

 We see that XGBoost is clearly a better performing model with better accuracy than any other models when used on both techniques of vectorization.